 You May Qualify for Legal Assistance

 Understanding whether you qualify for SSI benefits and how much money you’ll get is confusing enough already.
 To quickly figure out whether your current situation qualifies for SSI, talk to a Social Security attorney before you apply.
 It can take years to appeal after you’re denied benefits the fist time, and most people can’t afford to go without income that long.
-The disability lawyers in our network offer free, no-obligation consultations to anyone with claim questions.
-Plus, you’re nearly 3x more likely to get approved for benefits the first time you apply if a lawyer files your claim.
+All disability lawyers we match you with offer free phone calls to anyone with claim questions.
+Plus, you’re nearly 3x more likely to get approved for benefits if a lawyer files your claim.

 Lori Polemenakos is Director of Consumer Content and SEO strategist for LeadingResponse, a legal marketing company.
 An award-winning journalist, writer and editor based in Dallas, Texas, she's produced articles for major brands such as Match.com, Yahoo!, MSN, AOL, Xfinity, Mail.com, and edited several published books.
 Since 2016, she's published hundreds of articles about Social Security disability, workers' compensation, veterans' benefits, personal injury, mass tort, auto accident claims, bankruptcy, employment law and other related legal issues.